scholarslab/scholarslab.github.io/docs/common-jekyll-problems.md

 5. `bundler: failed to load command: jekyll (/Users/wyatt/.gem/ruby/3.2.2/bin/jekyll)
 <internal:/Users/wyatt/.rubies/ruby-3.2.2/lib/ruby/site_ruby/3.2.0/rubygems/core_ext/kernel_require.rb>:37:in `require': cannot load such file -- webrick (LoadError)`

-Solution: `bundle add webrick`
+* Solution: `bundle add webrick`

+7. Try adding `--trace` to the command to build and run the site locally, to get more output about what's going wrong.
+This would look like: `bundle exec jekyll serve --trace`
-6. When nothing is working, note you can delete your gemfile.lock (NOT your gemfile), build the site locally, and it'll rebuild the gemfile.lock (sometimes fixing issues)
+8. When nothing is working, note you can delete your gemfile.lock (NOT your gemfile), build the site locally, and it'll rebuild the gemfile.lock (sometimes fixing issues)